Understanding Earnouts in Mergers & Acquisitions24 April, 2020

 These provisions should be both very precise but also structured in a way that allows the seller to run the business on some level of independence.
 For example, as mentioned earlier, there should be a provision in the agreement that prevents the buyer from allocating costs from corporate onto the subsidiary.
 So I would say a lawyer might be more beneficial than an iBanker.

-To download the whitepaper based on the webinar, please click below:
+Please click the link below to download the whitepaper based on the webinar: